sysfce2/AviSynth_masktools/README.md

 https://github.com/tp7/masktools/

 Changelog
+**no new version (20210209)
+- Fetching the new 'cuda' branch from Nekopanda's masktools fork git fetch git://github.com/nekopanda/masktools.git cuda:cuda (For experimenting and adjusting to latest Avisynth+ Cuda-aware version.
+Implements lut.)

 **no new version (20201229)
 - Source syntax for GCC
 - CMake build environment, builds on Linux, at least on my (pinterf) Ubuntu 19.10 WSL